 This Agreement shall not take effect unless and until it has been duly executed by both Parties and either filed with the County Auditor or posted on the County's Interlocal Agreements website.
 This Agreement shall remain in effect through midnight December 31, 2026, unless earlier terminated pursuant to the provisions of Section 12 below, and the term of this Agreement may be extended or renewed for up to two (2) additional two (2) year terms, upon the City providing the County written notice on or before April 30, 2026.
-The County shall in writing approve or reject the extension or renewal within thirty (30) days of receiving notice of intent to extend or renew; PROVIDED FURTHER, each Party's obligations after December 31, 2024, are contingent upon local legislative appropriation of necessary funds for this specific purpose in accordance with applicable law.
-In the event that funds are not appropriated for this Agreement, then this Agreement shall terminate as of the last fiscal year for which funds are appropriated.
+The County shall in writing approve or reject the extension or renewal within thirty (30) days of receiving notice of intent to extend or renew; PROVIDED FURTHER, that each Party's obligations after December 31, 2024, are contingent upon local legislative appropriation of necessary funds for this Agreement, then this Agreement shall terminate as of the last fiscal year for which funds are appropriated.
 The Party shall notify the other Party in writing of any non-allocation of funds at the earliest possible date.